 the device tree is iirc chosen depending on /proc/device-tree/model by flash-kernel which is integrated with update-initramfs. so far afaik we don't use FIT. u-boots for each device are separate gits, we have a tool reform-flash-uboot that knows how to flash each

-Als Antwort auf lukas/lucie "minute" hartmann • • •Marcel(le)
+Als Antwort auf lucie lukas "minute" hartmann • • •Marcel(le)

-Als Antwort auf lukas/lucie "minute" hartmann • • •iamreinder
+Als Antwort auf lucie lukas "minute" hartmann • • •iamreinder

 Als Antwort auf iamreinder • •iamreinder